jsiwu94/dubhacks/README.md

 Overall it was a great learning experience for us.
 We discovered things in NLP we previously had not known and learnt totally new concepts such as valence score as they were required for our project to work.

 # What's next for Prop
+In the future, we plan to merge additional data points to more accurately predict our clients’ mood (Whatsapp, Text Messages, and Gmail, Search History, and Clients’ Survey Answers).
-In the future, we hope to develop partnerships with therapists to facilitate therapy appointment suggestions for customers having a constantly low happiness index.
-We also aim to provide recommendations on what activities can be done if we suspect a decrease in the happiness index.
+We also hope to develop partnerships with therapists to facilitate therapy appointment suggestions for customers having a constantly low happiness index.
+Most importantly, We aim to provide recommendations on what activities can be done if we suspect a decrease in the happiness index.
 These suggestions can be watching a movie, going to a restaurant, listening to music etc.